GoogleCloudPlatform/solutions-google-compute-engine-cluster-for-jmeter/README.md

 publicly accessible servers outside Google Cloud Platform.

-In order for the JMeter client to communicate with JMeter servers on Google Compute Engine instances, SSH tunnel must be set up properly.
-The sample application automatically sets up SSH tunnels.
-It also automatically configures JMeter client, so that the JMeter client can properly control JMeter servers.
+In order for the JMeter client to communicate with JMeter servers on Google Compute Engine instances, SSH tunnels must be set up properly.
+The application automatically sets up SSH tunnels.
+It also automatically configures JMeter client, so that it can properly control JMeter servers.

 Prerequisites
 -------------

-This sample assumes Google Cloud Storage and Google Compute Engine services are enabled.
+The application assumes Google Cloud Storage and Google Compute Engine services are enabled.

 To create a new project, go to the